antrea-io/antrea/docs/windows.md

 enforcement for Windows Pods.
 Note, OVS driver and daemons are pre-installed on the Windows Nodes in the demo.

-## Deploying Antrea on Windows Worker Node
+## Deploying Antrea on Windows worker Nodes

 Running Antrea on Windows Nodes requires the containerd container runtime.
 The recommended installation method is [Installation as a